hyperledger-archives/grid-rfcs/text/0000-sawtooth-governance.md

 ### Subteams

-Each of the subteams has responsibility over a specific domain of the Sawtooth project, which is established at its inception.
+Each of the subteams has responsibility over a specific domain of the Grid project, which is established at its inception.
 Specifically, subteams are responsible for: